thedynamiclinker/ld/dictionary/Social Schelling Point.md

 Any such person X in a Social Schelling Point can be confident, even before talking to any other person Y, that Y will not be bothered or annoyed if X approaches and initiates a conversation.

 This knowledge does not require X and Y to communicate, it is implied by their shared presence in the location.
-In other words, they that's why they're both there.
+In other words, that's why they're both there.

 This concept is a specific case of the concept of a [Schelling Point](https://en.wikipedia.org/wiki/Focal_point_(game_theory)) in game theory.